 With our Control Tower solution in place — which encompasses our people, process, and technology — we are better able to implement transformative changes.
 By that I mean five- or ten time improvements instead of 5% or 10% improvements.
 We are also better able to mitigate the impact of exceptions.
 For example, our order turnaround is about 85% faster than it was just two years ago, and this is despite increased volumes being managed by smaller teams.

 Q: From your experience thus far, how has digital transformation helped PFSCM deliver value for its clients?

-We have shorter lead times across all stages of our transaction life cycle that includes quotation, order placement, supplier lead time, and freight execution.
+We have shorter lead times across all stages of our transaction life cycle including quotation, order placement, supplier lead time, and freight execution.
 Our data driven processes result in fewer errors and exceptions.
-Additionally, our internal efficiencies are leading to a lower service cost, which means we are saving our clients’ money.
+Additionally, our internal efficiencies are leading to a lower service cost, which means we are saving our clients money.
 We are also optimizing planning to generate further savings for our clients within our supply chain execution.

 Q: PFSCM is in the business of procuring and delivering health products to mostly low- and middle income countries.
 How does the Control Tower ensure suitable quality products are delivered to patients?